spacer

 There are two types of door gods: martial door gods and literary door gods.

-Martial door gods are usually generals depicted in life-size proportions, wearing full battle armour and wielding weapons, loyal men, great fighters.
+Martial door gods are usually generals depicted in life-size proportions, wearing full battle armor and wielding weapons, loyal men, great fighters.
 Commonly seen door gods of this type include "Shen Tu and Yu Lu," "Qin Qiong and Weichi Gong,""Zhong Kui", “Guan U” and “Guan Sheng”, the latter a grandfather-grandson team who appear respectively in the novels "Romance of the Three Kingdoms” and “Outlaws of the Marsh”.

 The painted door god’s picture will face the visitor when entering.